 3.7 Simplicity is the key to security

-The least burdensome approach to maintaining and protecting medical devices should be considered. vii viii Consider the FDA solution a complex “vendor managed solution” where forcing last minute vendor changes are neither practical nor secure.
-Instead, recognize the device as unmanaged, with unmanaged risks and unmanaged validation, and work to implement a framework of controls around the device that protects both itself, and protects the rest of the enterprise from the device.
+The “least burdensome approach” to maintaining and protecting medical devices should be considered. [reference 7, 8] Consider the FDA solution a complex “vendor managed solution” where forcing last minute vendor changes are neither practical nor secure.
+Instead, recognize the device as unmanaged (unmanaged from the customer’s point of view), with unmanaged risks and unmanaged validation, and work to implement a framework of controls around the device that protects both itself, and protects the rest of the enterprise from the device.

 3.8 Informal agreements are not obligations

-Emails and discussions are not contractual obligations.
+Remember that Emails and discussions are not contractual obligations.
 Consider the value of the emails and discussions, and document any fundamentally important agreements in contractual obligations.
-Consider whether the agreements are absolutely critical to the engagement, and apply the principles of practical security.
+Consider whether the agreements are absolutely critical to the engagement, and apply the principles of “practical security”.

 When considering methods to protect the medical device system from attack by a threat actor, and to protect the hospital network from being attacked by a rogue device, the most effective methods are

-Medical devices & systems are a critical part of patient care, and securing these systems is essential to protecting patients from harm.
+Medical devices & systems are a critical part of patient care, and securing these systems is essential to protecting patients and providing healthcare services.

 - 1 Food and Drug Administration (FDA), “Medical Device Data Systems, Medical Image Storage Devices, and Medical Image Communications Devices Guidance for Industry and Food and Drug Administration Staff”, September 28, 2022, https://www.fda.gov/media/88572/download